Aster Environmental - admin@aster-enviro.com - 705-627-3588

 What is a Natural Heritage Evaluation?

 A Natural Heritage Evaluation (NHE) assesses the ecological, biological, and physical attributes of a site to identify and delineate natural features.
-Similar to an Environmental Impact Study (EIS), an NHE is used to inform decisions regarding land use planning and development.
+Similar to an Environmental Impact Study (EIS), an NHE is used to inform decisions regarding land use planning and development in Ontario.
 An NHE report will assess the significance of natural features, identify options for mitigation and protection, and offer an opinion on the viability of a development proposal.

 Environmental Consultants Specializing in the Preparation of Natural Heritage Evaluation Reports in Ontario